clemak27/clemak27.github.io/content/homelab/index.md

 but hey, it's something. ¯\\\_(ツ)_/¯

-My server is a "normal" PC with a Node 304 as a case, an AMD Ryzen 5 3600 with 16 GB and currently 8 TB HDD (with space for more).
-It runs Fedora CoreOS.
+My server is a "normal" PC with a Node 304 as a case, an AMD Ryzen 5 3600 with 16 GB and currently some TB of space.
+It runs NixOS.

-All services on it run in docker-containers.
+Most services run in a k3s cluster.
+The cluster is managed with [ArgoCD](https://argoproj.github.io/cd), which watches the cluster directory for changes and automatically applies them to the cluster.

 Nothing of those is public, and only accessible via VPN.
-It uses PiHole to resolve URLs to the server's IP and Traefik to point the server's URLs to the container ports.

-I also have a Raspberry Pi 3 lying around that might get (re-)integrated into my homelab later.

-I would also like to experiment with k8s more, but with just a single server, I don't think it will give me much benefit unfortunately (and the hardware prices are still a bit too high to invest some money in that).
+You can find more info [in the repo here](https://github.com/clemak27/homelab).